Female Vocal Lyrics Prompts: 10 Heroine-POV Templates for Suno

 1. Female self-choice ballad

-Best for: Female singer ballad
+Best for: female singer ballad, quiet-strength single

 Write a female vocal pop ballad lyric, quiet strength.
 Theme: choosing herself after a long unhealthy relationship.
 First-person female perspective.
 [Verse 1] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].

-### 2. Female best-friend anthem
+2. Female best-friend anthem

-*Best for*: Female group, sisterhood
+Best for: female group, sisterhood

 Write a female vocal anthem about female friendship.
 First-person female speaking to her best friend.
 [Verse 1] [Pre-Chorus] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].

-### 3. Female return-home folk
+3. Female return-home folk

-*Best for*: Memory / hometown themes
+Best for: memory / hometown themes

 Write a female vocal indie folk lyric, observational.
 Theme: revisiting her childhood home as an adult.
 First-person female.

-### 4. Female R&B confidence
+4. Female R&B confidence

-*Best for*: Female R&B single
+Best for: female R&B single

 Write a female vocal R&B song, confident self-assured.
 First-person female.
 [Verse 1] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].
 Modern adult tone.

-### 5. Female empowerment anthem
+5. Female empowerment anthem

-*Best for*: Women’s themes, athletic brands
+Best for: women’s themes, athletic brands

 Write a female vocal pop-rock empowerment anthem.
 First-person female reclaiming her voice.
 [Verse 1] [Pre-Chorus] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].

-### 6. Female almost-love acoustic
+6. Female almost-love acoustic

-*Best for*: Ambiguous / missed-chance themes
+Best for: ambiguous / missed-chance themes

 Write a female vocal slow acoustic song about almost-love, a what-if relationship.
 First-person female, tender bittersweet.
 [Verse 1] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].

-### 7. Female cinematic heroine
+7. Female cinematic heroine

-*Best for*: Movie / game themes
+Best for: movie / game themes

 Write a female vocal cinematic epic, a heroine taking the throne / earning her place.
 First-person female, dramatic.
 [Verse 1] [Pre-Chorus] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].

-### 8. Female Mandopop ballad
+8. Female Mandopop ballad

-*Best for*: Mainstream Mandopop female
+Best for: mainstream Mandopop female

 Write a female vocal Mandopop ballad, gentle longing across years.
 First-person female, classical Mandopop feel.
 Provide pinyin.

-### 9. Female grandmother kitchen
+9. Female grandmother kitchen

-*Best for*: Family memory themes
+Best for: family memory themes

-Write a female vocal storytelling pop, observing her grandmother`s kitchen and the recipes she leaves.
+Write a female vocal storytelling pop, observing her grandmother's kitchen and the recipes she leaves.
 First-person female.
 Tender warm.

-### 10. Female dance-floor anthem
+10. Female dance-floor anthem

-*Best for*: Club / party themes
+Best for: club / party themes

 Write a female vocal dance-pop empowerment club song.
 First-person female owning the dancefloor.
 [Verse 1] [Pre-Chorus] [Chorus] [Verse 2] [Chorus] [Bridge] [Chorus].
 Energetic.